atreyasha/git-hooks/README.md

 # git-hooks :anchor:

-This repository documents two git hooks which assist with `python`, `shell`, `R` and `org-mode` development workflows; as well as secondary branch rebasing.
+This repository documents git hooks which assist with `python`, `shell`, `R` and `org-mode` development workflows as well as secondary branch rebasing.

 ## Overview :book: